-Changes to the healthcare system in England means that the NHS will need more GPs in the future.
-Therefore, the number of training places is increasing.
+Changes to the healthcare system in England means that the NHS will need more GPs in the future and the number of training places is increasing.
 It is anticipated that up to 50% of all specialty training places in the future will be in general practice.

 General practice is an essential part of medical care throughout the world.
 GPs are also the first point of contact for most patients.
-The bulk of the work is carried out during consultations in the surgery and during home visits.
-General practice allows individual doctors a wide choice of where to practice, with whom and how.
+The majority of the work is carried out during consultations in the surgery and during home visits.

 GPs provide a complete spectrum of care within the local community: dealing with problems that often combine physical, psychological and social components.
 They increasingly work in teams with other professions, helping patients to take responsibility for their own health.